Summary for Investors

 PFIC Annual Statements:

-• For further details, please refer to the PFIC Annual Information statements that may be downloaded below.
+• For further details on Zealand Pharma’s financial year 2024 and the relevant tax period from 1 January 2024 to 31 December 2024, please refer to the PFIC Annual Information statements that may be downloaded below.

 • Download PDF